Snowball cookies are a classic around Christmas time due to the fact that they look like adorable little snowballs.

 How to make healthy snowball cookies

-If you’ve somehow landed on this recipe and you don’t care about making them healthy, then you can definitely take to Google to find a basic snowball cookie recipe!
+If you’ve somehow landed on this recipe and you don’t care about making them healthy, then you can take to Google to find a basic snowball cookie recipe!
 Since these cookies are usually just a combination of flour, sugar, and butter, you’ll find countless recipes for them.

-In this case, I wanted to put my own healthy spin on them, so we’ll be making some changes.
+In this case, I wanted to put my healthy spin on them, so we’ll be making some changes.
 Don’t worry, they’re still going to taste incredible.

-The cookie dough is a combination of oat flour, vanilla protein powder, butter, and powdered sugar substitute.
+The snowball cookie dough is a combination of oat flour, vanilla protein powder, butter, and powdered sugar substitute.

 The protein powder I use in all my recipes, PEScience, is a blend of whey & casein protein.
 I can’t guarantee that these snowball cookies will come out as soft and buttery with another type of protein powder (since protein powder tends to dry cookies out quite a bit) so I highly recommend using PEScience if you can!
 You can use the code “matt” to save 10% on any order with them, too.